 The Lowy Institute is at the centre of Australia’s foreign policy and national security debates.
 Every prime minister and foreign minister since 2003, when the Institute was founded, has spoken at the Lowy Institute.
 Our annual poll of Australian public opinion is cited around the world, our experts are sought out by the Australian media for commentary on breaking events, and our research – including our flagship Lowy Institute Papers, published by Penguin – helps set the national agenda.

 The Lowy Institute aims to be a world-leading online think tank.
-Our digital magazine, The Interpreter, was the first of its kind among foreign-policy think tanks, and we publish ground-breaking interactive research such as the Global Diplomacy Index and the Chinese Aid in the Pacific map.
+Our digital magazine, The Interpreter, was the first of its kind among foreign-policy think tanks, and we publish groundbreaking interactive research such as the Global Diplomacy Index, the Asia Power Index, and the Lowy Institute Pacific Aid Map.

 Among the many events we host, the annual Lowy Lecture is the Lowy Institute's signature event, at which a prominent individual reflects on Australia’s role in the world and the world’s influence on Australia.
 Past Lowy Lecturers have included Prime Minister Malcolm Turnbull; H.E.
 Dr Angela Merkel, Chancellor of the Federal Republic of Germany; General David Petraeus AO, former Director of the Central Intelligence Agency; Rupert Murdoch AC, Executive Chairman of News Corp; Lionel Barber, Editor of the Financial Times; and Prime Minister John Howard OM AC, who delivered the inaugural Lowy Lecture in 2005.

-Other Lowy Institute speakers of global stature include US Vice-President Joe Biden, Burmese Nobel laureate Aung San Suu Kyi, then-London Mayor Boris Johnson, Ukrainian President Petro Poroshenko, and former US National Security Adviser Stephen Hadley.
+Other Lowy Institute speakers of global stature include US Vice-President Joe Biden, Burmese Nobel laureate Aung San Suu Kyi, British Foreign Secretary Boris Johnson, Ukrainian President Petro Poroshenko, and former US National Security Adviser Stephen Hadley.